avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/creating-files-and-directories.md

 mkdir assignment 1
 ```

-would not work; this would create two directories--`assignment`, and `1`.
+would not work; this will create two directories--`assignment`, and `1`.
 A simple solution is to enclose the directory name in quotation marks:

 ```bash
 mkdir "assignment 1"
 ```

-This will create a single directory named `assignment 1`.
-This same principle applies to filenames.
+This tells bash to interpret `assignment 1` as a single directory name.
 {% endhint %}

 ### Creating Files